4Lexium/KS-Signal-at-LHC/README.md

 # KS Signal at LHC

+As part of the Master's project at the University of Oslo with the ATLAS colaboration

 Phenomenological modeling of HNLs in the LRSM

 Keung-Senjanović dijet-dilepton variant including HNL producion and decay